arcus-azure/arcus.eventgrid/docs/preview/02-Features/publishing-events.md

 // Publish a single event.
 await publisher.PublishAsync(@event);

-// Alternatively you can publish a list of events using. await publisher.PublishManyAsync(events);
+// Alternatively you can publish a list of events using the `PublishMany` method. await publisher.PublishManyAsync(events);
 ```